National Philanthropy Day Nominations

 Judges are community members who remain anonymous.
 AFP Greater Madison selects judges who represent media, past award honorees, and community leaders.

 Yes, we highly recommend you submit your nomination again.
-We know that nominees continue to do great work and nominations may need to be updated.
-If you would like to use the same nomination as the year prior, please email us and we will include it in the nominees for this year.
-To submit a completely updated nomination for a past nominee, follow the instructions for this year’s nominations.
+We know that nominees continue to do great work and nominations need to be updated.
+In 2023, we have adjusted the nomination form.
+You will need to submit a new nomination form for your nominee.
+If you would like to receive a pdf copy of the nomination from last year, please email us.

 Yes, we encourage multiple nominations for a nominee.
 The judges will receive all nominations as they evaluate the nominee.
 You may also combine your nomination with another nominator and work together on the application.